 Two phases of soil assessment were performed at the subject school.
-First, on July 13, 2016, a reconnaissance soil assessment (screening assessment) was conducted for arsenic and lead (and other metals if present) using a field portable x-ray fluorescence (XRF) instrument, with a subset of samples analyzed by laboratory methods to confirm XRF results.
-Surface soils (0-6 in. depth) in open space areas, garden plots, and along building perimeters were evaluated by XRF.
-Soil samples were screened with XRF at 15 locations across the school property (Figure 2-2).
-Eleven of the sample locations were in open spaces, two sample locations were along building perimeters, and two garden samples were collected.
+First, on July 11, 2016, a reconnaissance soil assessment (screening assessment) was conducted for arsenic and lead (and other metals if present) using a field portable x-ray fluorescence (XRF) instrument, with a subset of samples analyzed by laboratory methods to confirm XRF results.
+Surface soils (0-6 in. depth)

+in open space areas, garden plots, and along building perimeters were evaluated by XRF.
+Soil samples were screened with XRF at 22 locations across the school property (Figure 2-2).
+Fourteen of the sample locations were in open spaces, five sample locations were along building perimeters, and three were from garden plot areas.

-Following the screening assessment, multi-increment surface soil sampling was conducted at Haaheo Elementary on December 20, 2016.
-A total of two decision units were laid out for multi-increment soil sampling and laboratory analysis of arsenic, lead, and organochlorine pesticides (OCPs), consisting of one open space sample and one building perimeter sample.
+Following the screening assessment, multi-increment surface soil sampling was conducted at Laupahoehoe High & Elementary on December 12, 13, and 19, 2016.
+A total of three decision units were laid out along building perimeters for multi-increment soil sampling and laboratory analysis of arsenic, lead, and organochlorine pesticides (OCPs).
 A detailed description of sampling and analytical procedures is provided in the sampling and analysis plan (SAP; Integral 2016), consistent with the Technical Guidance Manual for the Implementation of the Hawaii State Contingency Plan (TGM; HDOH 2008).
 The results of the soil assessment work are provided in a soil assessment findings report (Integral 2017b).
 Both reports were reviewed and approved by HDOE and HDOH.